exercism/v3/languages/common-lisp/exercises/concept/lillys-lasagna-leftovers/.docs/instructions.md

-different amounts of time, and the exact amount of leftovers may be determined while yourself and Lilly are out searching your cupboards you both agree that the function should take the arguments in any order.
-So as each number is determined you can write it down.
+different amounts of time, and the exact amount of leftovers may be determined while yourself and Lilly are out searching your cupboards you both agree that the function should take the arguments in any order, so as each number is determined you can write it down.
 When you have all three numbers you can just close the parenthesis on the function call and evaluate it.